container-storage-interface/spec/CONTRIBUTING.md

 This fixes two things: it makes diffing easier with git and it resolves fights about line wrapping length.
 For example, this paragraph will span three lines in the Markdown source.

+## Code style

+This also applies to the code snippets in the markdown files.

+* Please wrap the code at 72 characters.

 ## Git commit

 ### Commit Style